hlascelles/samudra/_posts/explore/2020-08-19-why-is-this-urgent.md

 [At least 30 diseases are associated with uncollected waste][26].
 Uncollected waste (especially plastic) [blocks waterways and drains causing flooding][26].
 Combined with poor sanitation services, [these floods often lead to outbreaks of waterborne diseases like cholera][26].
-[Diarrhoea rates are typically twice as high][27] in the ares with uncollected waste compared to the areas where waste is collected regularly.
+[Diarrhoea rates are typically twice as high][27] in the areas with uncollected waste compared to the areas where waste is collected regularly.
 Mismanaged waste also leads to instant death caused by [drowning in waste-related floods][26] and waste slides.
 For example, in 2017 a mound of trash collapsed on an informal settlement at the Koshe garbage dump in Ethiopia's capital Addis Ababa leading to [death of 115 people][28].

 Air pollution resulting from open burning of waste is estimated to result in [0.74 million deaths a year][26] and [six times higher prevalence of acute respiratory infections][27] compared to areas where waste is collected regularly.
 [Severity of Covid-19 symptoms correlates with regional air pollution data][30].
-Pollutant emitions from open burning of waste and leachate from dumps lead to drinking water contamination.
+Pollutant emissions from open burning of waste and leachate from dumps lead to drinking water contamination.
 It has been shown that small pieces of plastic [travel up the food chain from prey to predator][12] and nanoplastics (pieces of plastic &le;1 micrometers in size) [penetrate the blood-brain barrier in fish][29].
 There is no evidence that this does not happen in humans.
 Uncollected waste has detrimental effects on mental health and financial wellbeing, both of which also affect physical health.
 People working in agriculture, fishing and tourism are among the ones whose financial wellbeing is most affected.
-Agricultural livelihoods are affected by soil contamination resulting from leachate from dumps and pollutant emitions from open burning, as well as microplastic.
+Agricultural livelihoods are affected by soil contamination resulting from leachate from dumps and pollutant emissions from open burning, as well as microplastic.
 Farm animals often graze on dumps.
 When they swallow plastic it [does not decompose in their digestive tracts][26], instead it leads to bloating and eventually death by starvation.
 In Mali, [cows regularly die if they are not operated on][27] to remove tens of kilos of plastic bags accumulating in their stomachs.